frankyfrank666/Forex_Display/README.md

-# Forex_Display
-Forex_Display on startup to remind me the forex rate
+# Forex_Display : Forex_Display on startup to remind me the forex rate
 # the VBS and bat is deisgned for my own startup.

-Run Window.py instead.
+# Run Window.py instead

+Jan: start working on the Prediction module with Facebook Prophet.